Brighton Rock - The Great Escape 2022

 I do something I rarely do and go and tell her how fab the show was at the end.
 How embarrassing - she joins a small, but elite group that includes:

-Steve Rothery from Marillion (a daft Dutch fan lecturing him after a gig in Tilburg about the set list - the fan was a dick, I was drunk and I pushed him to one side and told Steve how fabulous the show was.
-I was right),
+Steve Rothery, guitarist from Marillion.
+A daft Dutch fan was lecturing him after a gig in Tilburg about the set list - the fan was a dick, I was drunk and I pushed him to one side and told Steve how fabulous the show was.
+I was right…

-Andy Burrows, who I told how much I loved his album Company, having bumped into at a Scritti Politti gig and may have hugged him (oh dear)
+Andy Burrows, who I told how much I loved his album Company, having bumped into him at a Scritti Politti gig and may have hugged him (oh dear).
+He was terribly nice to me...

 Arthur Smith, who I showed a picture of a piece of his art that just said "Gloria Gaynor Will Not Survive" - I had taken a picture of it ten years before.
 Arthur tipped his glasses down his nose, looked at the picture and just said "looks like I was wrong" - and to be fair, she is still going strong...

-Fortunately, Ailbhe is gracious and lovely.
-Then I leave, because after yesterday’s dodgy tummy and now three, probably unwise, beers, I am now ravenous.
-Sustenance is acquired and devoured, and I head to Brighton’s Old Market.
+Fortunately, Ailbhe is gracious and lovely and shakes my hand - yay!
+Then I leave, because after yesterday’s dodgy tummy and now three, probably unwise, beers, I am ravenous.
+Sustenance is acquired and devoured, and I then head to Brighton’s Old Market.

 Mykki Blanco, The Old Market